asklar/xaml-islands/readme.md

   </Target>
 ```

-d.
-Your app will need to include WinUI's `resources.pri`.
+- Your app will need to include WinUI's `resources.pri`.
 If your app doesn't have its own set of resources (i.e. you don't have any .xaml markup files, nor any other resources), then your app can just rename Microsoft.UI.Xaml.pri to resources.pri and put this file next to your exe.
 If you are using the Unpackaged NuGet package (see above), you can set the MSBuild property `<HasOwnPriFiles>false</HasOwnPriFiles>` to automate this copy.